Terminal World: Plot

 The journey across the newly opened short cut over the Bane is uneventful at first, until they come across a metallic object in the distance.
 The Painted Lady, Curtana's ship on which Quillon and Meroka are living, is instructed to scope out the object whilst the rest of the Swarm carries on its normal course.
 The object turns out to be a plane, unusual because the Bane is supposedly uninhabitable by anything other than single celled organisms and dirt.
 Soon they come across more planes, then prop-planes then bi and tri planes until they get to gliders.
-Many of them are marked with a red rectangle with one large stars and four small stars.
+Many of them are marked with a red rectangle with one large star and four small stars.
 (This means nothing to them, but would be consistent with it being the flag of China in our own era.)

 After this they see on the horizon what appears to be a very similar object to Spearpoint, but with no signs that anyone ever lived on its surface.
 Ricasso and Quillon elect to take a closer look at the building in a balloon as normal airships can't reach the top of the object.
 They see that unlike Spearpoint this object was never colonised as thoroughly and is hollow with a hole at the top.

 Once they get close to Spearpoint they intercept semaphore lines that tell of zone changes on the boundary of their destination which are so low state it would inhibit powered flight.
 A plan is made to come in steep, nurse the engines as long as possible and finally glide into Spearpoint.
 This is complicated by the pockets of resistance put up by Skullboys in balloons.
 There is a fierce battle into which Quillon and Meroka are enlisted, many of the guns and engines fail as they cross into the lower state zones but eventually they triumph.